Lolo23450/systematic/README.md

 ## 🛠️ Extending the Editor

 - **Add new tile types**:
-  1. Add a sprite bucket in `sprites` with your pixel data
+  1. Add a sprite array in `sprites` with your pixel data
   2. Include its ID in your brush categories (in `makeBrushCategories()`)
   3. Optionally define `tilePropertySchemas[ID]` for custom fields
   4. Handle placement & rendering logic in `paintAt()` and `drawLevel()`